rafaelsavi/immich-quiz/docs/GAMEPLAY.md

   - True photo location marked with a gold star, connected to player pins with colored dashed lines indicating distance error in kilometers.
   - Actual capture date compared to guessed dates, with day differences.
   - Point breakdown and celebratory badges for spot-on guesses.
+  - **🚩 Report Inconsistencies**: Click the flag button (🚩) to open the Report Issue modal and report inaccurate GPS coordinates, wrong capture dates, or notes, with a direct link to Immich Web for editing.
 - Click **Next Round** to continue to the next turn.

 ### 5. Game Summary & Podium